 Omitted variable bias (OVB) occurs when a modeled causal variable of interest is correlated with one or more unmeasured confounding variables that influence the response variable.
 As the omitted variable, referred to as a confounding variable as it is correlated with both a predictor and the response, is not included and controlled for in statistical models of a system (Fig. 1), they bias our estimate of the effect of the causal variable of interest on the response.
 Like unmeasured variables that do not influence both our causal variables of interest and response (Fig. 1A), these confounding variables (Fig. 1B) end up being included in the error term.
 Unlike those non-confounding variables, by not including confounding variables in our model, we induce a correlation between the causal variable of interest and the error term.
 This correlation creates statistical bias - the estimate of the parameter either being greater or less than its true value.
 Estimates reflect the joint influence of your causal variable of interest on the response and the confounding driver as well.
 If both drivers have the same sign, then the effect will be systematically overestimated.
 If they are of opposite sign, the effect will either be suppressed or, worse, look as if it is opposite in sign to its true influence.
+It is impossible to actually know how your results have been biased, however, unless you refit your model and include the confounding variable.
 Regardless of the direction of bias, the effect of the correlated omitted driver will be attributed to your causal variable of interest.
 Bias in estimates makes the results of any statistical model invalid for causal inference.
 The model is not causally identified (Pearl 2009).

 What might an omitted variable be?
 These missing measurements might be known factors or, perhaps more commonly, unknown factors of importance that we do not invoke due to a failure of our own imagination.
 Perhaps you are measuring plant communities to look at competition, but do not measure soil abiotic properties that drive all species.
 Perhaps you are measuring fish abundances along a large stretch of coastline that varies in biogenic habitats, but don’t realize fishing pressure is more intense close to a port close to one end of your sample region.
 Perhaps you are sampling lake properties and plankton communities high in the mountains during the one week of the year weather is good enough for access, but once you arrive back at your lab, you realize your nitrogen sensor was not calibrated properly.